iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/privacy/zcash-protocol.md

 Crosslink represents Zcash's path toward hybrid PoW/PoS, addressing long-standing concerns about mining centralization and network security.

-#### Zcash Shielded Assets (ZSA) — Candidate ZIPs
+#### Zcash Shielded Assets (ZSA)

 ZSA would enable **user-defined tokens** within shielded pools, extending Zcash's privacy guarantees to arbitrary assets.
-Key proposals include:
+Developed by QEDIT and funded by Zcash Community Grants:

-- **ZIP 226/227**: Asset issuance and transfer mechanics
+- **ZIP 226**: Transfer and burn mechanics for shielded assets within the Orchard pool
-- **Status**: Specification complete; not yet activated on Mainnet
+- **ZIP 227**: Issuance protocol with issuer key pairs and transparent supply tracking
+- **Status**: Audited and live on testnet; candidate for inclusion in NU7, though community debate continues over scope
-- **Use cases**: Stablecoins, NFTs, wrapped assets—all with Zcash-grade privacy
+- **Use cases**: Stablecoins, NFTs, wrapped assets, all with Zcash-grade privacy

+#### FROST Threshold Signatures

+The Zcash Foundation has released a production-ready implementation of **FROST (Flexible Round-Optimized Schnorr Threshold signatures)**, enabling $t$-of-$n$ multisignature schemes for Zcash shielded transactions (ZIP 312).
+FROST allows a group of participants to collaboratively sign transactions without any single party holding the complete spending key, using only two communication rounds.

+Because Zcash already uses Schnorr-based signatures (RedDSA) for spend authorization, FROST integrates naturally with the existing key architecture.
+The re-randomization property of RedDSA is preserved through FROST's rerandomized variant, maintaining unlinkability of spend authorization signatures.

+#### Sprout Pool Removal (NU7)

+The upcoming NU7 network upgrade is expected to fully deprecate the Sprout pool by disallowing v4 transactions (only v5 and later will be supported).
+Any remaining Sprout funds will be burned at the activation height.
+Users with Sprout ZEC should migrate to Sapling or Orchard before NU7 activation.

 #### Post-Quantum Migration